Fact-checked by the CapitalLendingNews editorial team

 Quick Answer

-Freelance writers can access digital loans in July 2025 by using fintech lenders that accept bank statement underwriting instead of W-2s.
+Freelance writers can access digital loans by using fintech lenders that accept bank statement underwriting instead of W-2s.
 Top platforms approve applicants with 12 months of deposit history and credit scores as low as 580, with personal loan APRs averaging 11–36% depending on creditworthiness and loan term.

 The fintech lending market has restructured its underwriting to serve this gap.
 Knowing how to position your income correctly is the difference between a fast approval and a frustrating rejection.